On Reconstruction of Binary Images by Efficient Sample-based Parameterization in Applications for Electrical Impedance Tomography: Computational Results

 \subsection{Computational Model in 2D}

 Our optimization framework integrates computational facilities for solving forward PDE problem \eqref{eq:forward} and evaluating cost functionals by \eqref{eq:cost_functional}.
-These facilities are incorporated by using {\tt FreeFem++}, see \cite{FreeFem2012} for details, an open--source, high--level integrated development environment for obtaining numerical solutions of PDEs based on the Finite Element Method (FEM).
+These facilities are incorporated by using {\tt FreeFem++}, see \cite{FreeFem2012} for details, an open-source, high-level integrated development environment for obtaining numerical solutions of PDEs based on the finite element nethod (FEM).
 For solving numerically forward PDE problem \eqref{eq:forward}, spatial discretization is carried out by implementing 7730 FEM triangular finite elements: P2 piecewise quadratic (continuous) representation for electrical potential $u(x)$ and P0 piecewise constant representation for conductivity field $\sigma(x)$.
 Systems of algebraic equations obtained after such discretization are solved with {\tt UMFPACK}, a solver for nonsymmetric sparse linear systems \cite{UMFPACK}.

-All computations are performed using a 2D domain \eqref{eq:domain} which is a disc of radius $R = 0.1$ with $m = 16$ equidistant electrodes $E_{\ell}$ with half-width $w = 0.12$ rad covering approximately 61\% of boundary $\partial \Omega$ as shown in Figure~\ref{fig:model}(a).
-Electrical potentials $U_{\ell}$, see Figure~\ref{fig:model}(b), are applied to electrodes $E_{\ell}$ following the ``rotation scheme'' discussed in Section~\ref{sec:math} and chosen to be consistent with the ground potential condition \eqref{eq:ground_conds}.
-Determining the Robin part of the boundary conditions in \eqref{eq:forward_3} we equally set the electrode contact impedance $Z_{\ell} = 0.1$.